-Interest income for all interest-bearing financial instruments including financial instruments measured at FVTPL, are recognised within investment income in the statement of income using the effective interest rate method.
+Interest income for all interest-bearing financial instruments including financial instruments measured at FVTPL, are recognised within investment income in profit or loss using the effective interest rate method.
 When a receivable is impaired, the Company reduces the carrying amount to its recoverable amount, being the estimated future cash flow discounted at the original effective interest rate of the instrument, and continues unwinding the discount as interest income.

-Rental income is recognised on an accrual basis.
+Rental income from investment properties is recognised on an accrual basis.